f3d-app/f3d/doc/user/OPTIONS.md

 ## Options syntax

-The `--options=value` syntax is used everywhere in this documentation, however, the syntax `--options value` can also be used, with the exception of options that have implicit values, `--verbose`, `--comp` and `--scalars`.
+As documented, only the `--options=value` syntax is supported.
+The syntax `--options value` is not supported.

 ## Filename templating